How Many Days a Week Should I Work Out?

 How Many Days a Week Should I Do Cardio?

-Cardiovascular exercise (cardio for short) includes any form of aerobic activity like running, walking, cycling, dancing, or swimming.
-These forms of physical activity get your heart pumping and your lungs working, helping improve the health of both.
+Cardiovascular exercise (cardio for short) includes any form of aerobic activity like running, walking, cycling, dancing or swimming.
+These forms of physical activity get your heart pumping and your lungs working, helping to improve the health of both.

 How much cardio do you need?
 The Physical Activity Guidelines for Americans recommend that adults get 150 to 300 minutes of moderate-intensity exercise or 75 to 150 minutes of vigorous-intensity exercise each week.
 You can spread that out into daily 20-minute walks or condense it into 3 25-minute HIIT sessions.